Considering using SiteGround to host your WordPress site (or a non-WordPress website)?

 In the shared WordPress hosting space, SiteGround are one of the, if not the, best options.

-They’re certainly not the cheapest shared hosting option, so if you’re looking for the absolute most affordable way to host a WordPress site, they may not be right for you.
+SiteGround certainly not the cheapest shared hosting option, so if you’re looking for the absolute most affordable way to host a WordPress site, they may not be right for you – anyone interested in cheaper options should also consider Bluehost (here’s how SiteGround compares to Bluehost) and/or DreamHost (here’s how SiteGround compares to DreamHost).
 However, when you consider the features, performance and support you get for the price you pay, you won’t find many shared hosts that are better.

 With that being said, the recent June 2020 price hike has definitely eaten into SiteGround’s value proposition.
 SiteGround are still good value for what you pay, but they’re no longer as sweet a deal as they once were — especially with regular pricing.